mimblewimble/grin/doc/intro.md

 height (its distance from the genesis block).
 And both the unspent outputs and the transaction kernels are extremely compact.
 This has 2 important consequences:

-* The state a given node in a MimbleWimble blockchain needs to maintain is very small (on the order of a few gigabytes for a bitcoin-sized blockchain, and potentially optimizable to a few hundreds of megabytes).
+* The state a given node in a Mimblewimble blockchain needs to maintain is very small (on the order of a few gigabytes for a bitcoin-sized blockchain, and potentially optimizable to a few hundreds of megabytes).
-* When a new node joins a network building up a MimbleWimble chain, the amount of information that needs to be transferred is also very small.
+* When a new node joins a network building up a Mimblewimble chain, the amount of information that needs to be transferred is also very small.

 In addition, the complete set of unspent outputs cannot be tampered with, even